 There are two types of dentures our Geelong dentists might suggest depending on your individual circumstances.

 Which are generally attached to your natural teeth.
 This is done by either metal clasps or other attachments which cannot be seen.
 We can also make removable partial dentures.

 There are two ways of fitting full dentures.
 The first is “immediate dentures”.
 Our dentist will remove your remaining teeth and fit an immediate denture on the very same day.
 You return to our dental clinic as your gums heal for further adjustments to ensure your dentures fit snugly and you are happy with the result.

 The second more common method is with “conventional dentures”.
 Our dentist will remove any remaining teeth and then wait for the gums to completely heal before fitting the dentures.

-We are committed to providing ongoing care once you have your dentures made and fitted.
+We are committed to being the best dentures dentist Geelong has to offer providing ongoing care once you have your dentures made and fitted.
 It is vital you take the time to take care of your dentures as this will ensure your mouth and gums stay healthy.

 Here are a few tips for cleaning your dentures: